-Now in our 39th year.
+Now in our 40th year.
 Here is our programme of events and information about Morris Dancing

 We are a Morris Dance team based in Kingston upon Thames, Surrey, UK.
 Our name comes from the small Victorian suburb of Spring Grove across the Hogsmill River and just south of Kingston Old Town where we practise.
 Welcome to the website where you can find information about Spring Grove Morris in our 39th year, our programme and information about Morris.

-We are members of The Morris Ring, an association of morris dance sides founded in 1934 and celebrating its 80th anniversary.
+The Morris Ring, an association of morris dance sides founded in 1934 and celebrating its 80th anniversary.